thoas/picfit/README.rst

 .. image:: https://d262ilb51hltx0.cloudfront.net/max/800/1*oR04S6Ie7s1JctwjsDsN0w.png

-picfit is a reusable Go server to manipulate (resize, thumbnail, etc.) images built on top of `gin <https://github.com/codegangsta/negroni>`_.
+picfit is a reusable Go server to manipulate images (resize, thumbnail, etc.).

-It will act as a proxy of your storage engine and will be served ideally behind an http cache system like varnish_.
+It will act as a proxy on your storage engine and will be served ideally behind an HTTP cache system like varnish_.

-It supports multiple `storages backends <https://github.com/thoas/gostorages>`_ and multiple `key/value stores <https://github.com/thoas/gokvstores>`_.
+It supports multiple `storage backends <https://github.com/ulule/gostorages>`_ and multiple `key/value stores <https://github.com/ulule/gokvstores>`_.

 Installation
 ============